Smoking Behind the Supermarket with You: Characters

-The female protagonist; a 24-year-old employee of Super S, who started as a part-timer 8 years ago.
-As Yamada, she is demure and the perfect customer handler; her real self (which, when she introduces to Sasaki as "Tayama") is much more cool, leather-jacketed with several ear-piercings.
-She invites Sasaki to come to the smoking area behind the store, which he then does regularly.
-Bemused and slightly upset that Sasaki can't discern that Yamada and Tayama are the same person, and somewhat upset by his putting Yamada on a pedestal (cf. finding her short-sleeved work outfit cute) whilst treating "Tayama" with extreme respect and consideration (cf. worrying that her bare stomach will be cold and giving her his jacket just in case).
+The female protagonist; a 24-year-old employee of Super S who started as a part-timer eight years ago.
+As Yamada, she is demure and the perfect customer handler, while her true self – whom she introduces to Sasaki as "Tayama" – is much cooler, wearing a leather jacket and sporting several ear piercings.
+She invites Sasaki to the smoking area behind the store, which he then begins visiting regularly.
+She is both amused and slightly frustrated that Sasaki cannot tell Yamada and Tayama are the same person, and is also bothered by how he places Yamada on a pedestal while treating "Tayama" with extreme respect and consideration.
+She has a crush on Sasaki because of his kindness and acceptance of her true personality as Tayama, and she loves teasing him, though is often left frustrated of how he doesn't want to reciprocate.
+She is also unaware that Sasaki is the person who once helped her when she was still a part-timer.